-Measure Target/Points Community HIE and EDIE Interface ( Required ) All hospitals must complete or maintain Admission, Discharge, and Transfer (ADT) interface with a community HIE, a national HIE network, and EDIE interface as of the end of MY, and demonstrate use of this interface by the end of the measurement year, June 30, 2022.
-All hospitals must complete Admission, Discharge, and Transfer (ADT) interface with a community HIE and EDIE interface by the end of MY.
-For capitated hospitals only: Hospitals must use Collective Plan module of Collective Medical Technology's EDIE, to generate alerts for out of network inpatient admissions for their capitated members.
-Risk Adjusted Readmission (20 points) Risk Adjusted Readmissions for all hospitalized PHC patients Full Points = 20 points &lt;1.0 Full Points Partial Points = 10 points ≥1.0 - 1.2 Advance Care Planning (10 points) Palliative Care Capacity Full Points = 10 points All of the following: Part 1: Minimum of 10 patients Part 2: &gt;40% Part 3: &gt;40% Partial Points = 5 points All of the following: Part 1: Minimum of 5 patients Part 2: &gt;25% Part 3: &gt;25% Option for 50-99 bed hospitals: Inpatient palliative care capacity: at least two trained Licensed Clinicians (RN, NP, or PA), and availability of video or in-person consultation with a Palliative Care Physician.
+Measure Target/Points Community HIE and EDIE Interface (Req uired) All hospitals must complete or maintain an interface with a community HIE, a national HIE All hospitals must complete defined interfaces by the end of MY. network, and EDIE interface as of the end of MY, and demonstrate use of this interface by the end of the measurement year, June 30, 2023.
+For capitated hospitals only: 1.
+Hospitals must use Collective Plan module of Collective Medical Technology's EDIE, to generate alerts for out of network inpatient admissions for their capitated members.
+2. Collective Plan utilization must remain regular and consistent throughout measurement year Risk Adjusted Readmission (15 points) Risk Adjusted Readmissions for all hospitalized PHC patients &lt;1.0 earns Full Points Full Points = 15 points ≥1.0 - 1.2 earns Partial Points Partial Points = 7.5 points Advance Care Planning (10 points) Palliative Care Capacity Hospitals ≥ 100 Beds: PCQC Reporting Full credit (10 points)- All of the following: Part 1: Minimum of 10 patients Part 2: ≥ 40% Partial credit (5 points)- All of the following: Part 1: 5-9 patients Part 2: ≥ 40% Hospitals 50-99 Beds: Inpatient palliative care capacity: at least two trained Licensed Clinicians (RN, NP, or PA), and availability of video or in-person consultation with a Palliative Care Physician.
+Quality Improvement (10 points)